Crusaders F.C.: Stephen Baxter era (2005–2024)

-In March 2022 Crusaders members voted 236–36 at an EGM in favour of accepting a substantial investment by a consortium which includes Liverpool goalscoring legend Ian Rush.
-The IRAMA company, of which Rush is a significant shareholder, were seeking to buy a majority stake in the club.
-The move will see Crusaders link up with 15 other Ian Rush Academies, aim to improve its scouting network, and aid the transition to a full-time professional set-up.
+In March 2022 Crusaders members voted 236–36 at an EGM in favour of accepting investment by the IRAMA company, who were seeking to buy a majority stake in the club.
+This deal later fell through over tax issues.
 In May 2022, the club reached the final of the 2021–22 Irish Cup.
 Trailing 1-0 for most of the match, Josh Robinson equalised in the last minute of the game to force extra time, and with penalty kicks approaching at the end of extra time, substitute Johnny McMurray scored the winning goal with virtually the last kick of the game to seal an extraordinary victory.
+In May 2023, Crusaders won the Irish cup for a second time in a row, once again beating Ballymena United, this time 4–0.

+During the 2023–24 season, Baxter announced he would be stepping down as manager of the club, after 19 seasons in charge, at the end of the campaign.
+In Baxter's last domestic match, Crusaders defeated Coleraine 3–2 in the UEFA Conference League playoff final, to qualify for continental competition for the 12th time in 13 seasons.

+Declan Caddell (2024–)

+Former player and head of Crusaders academy Declan Caddell was announced as Baxter's successor in March 2024, and is due to take charge for the 2024–25 season.